 In Chicago, the opportunity is even greater.
 Homes in Chicago are generally older, leakier, and use more energy compared to the national and regional housing stock.
 Most buildings in Chicago are single-family homes, and the majority of those homes were built before 1960.

 In 2020, Elevate began working with the U.S. Department of Energy, the National Renewable Energy Laboratory, the City of Chicago, and ComEd to look at the potential for energy savings in Chicago’s housing stock.
-The group initiated a three-year project to develop and test retrofit solutions that aim to show that the typical Chicago home can reduce energy use by 50%.
+The group initiated a three-year project, the Residential Retrofit Roadmap, to develop and test retrofit solutions that aim to show that the typical Chicago home can reduce energy use by 50%.
 This is just one climate action strategy that dramatically cuts carbon emissions, while also saves money for Chicago homeowners by reducing their energy costs.

 Research conducted by Elevate and the National Renewable Energy Lab (NREL) with the City of Chicago and ComEd show that deep retrofit packages can reduce energy use in Chicago’s single-family homes by 50%.
 Read the fact sheet from Elevate and NREL, “Achieving 50% Energy Savings in Chicago Homes: A Case Study for Advancing Equity and Climate Goals.”

 This research will also help to inform Chicago’s citywide planning efforts to develop greenhouse gas emission reduction strategies.
 Beyond Chicago, this research will help inform energy planning and implementation for communities in the north-central climate region, and particularly those with similar types of housing stock.